-Subway has assessed those risks into three forms: geographic, industries and supplier processes.
+Subway has taken a systematic approach to assessing risk and has categorised into three areas of focus: geographic, industries and supplier management systems.

 4.1 Geographic

 Subway and IPC Asia Pacific continue to endeavour to locally source ingredients, products and equipment.
 However, if any of those items cannot be procured from a local source in terms of quality and value, they are sourced regionally or globally.
 Subway and IPC Asia Pacific recognise sourcing products from other countries, particularly those located within Asia Pacific, increases the risk of modern slavery due to several countries within Asia Pacific being deemed a high risk due to inadequacies in local governance, legislature and/or the inherent nature of the industries.